sirbrillig/spies/README.md

 # Objects

 Sometimes you need to create a whole object with stubs as functions.
 In that case you can use `\Spies\mock_object()` which will return an object that can be passed around.
-The object by default has no methods, but you can use `add_method()` to add some. `add_method()` returns a stub (which, remember, is also a Spy), so you can program its behavior or query it for expectations.
+The object by default has no methods, but you can use `add_method()` to add some.

+`add_method()`, when called without a second argument, returns a stub (which, remember, is also a Spy), so you can program its behavior or query it for expectations.
+You can also use the second argument to pass a function (or Spy) explicitly, in which case whatever you pass is what will be returned.

 ```php
 function test_calculation() {